johnjarmitage/caesarPy/dem-preprocessing/README.md

 The data is too large to be shared here, but at least you get the idea.

 To run the python scripts you need to run them in an python environment that has [`qgis`](https://plugins.qgis.org/planet/tag/conda/).
-For the notebooks that then run the processing, such as the pit filling, they easiest waty would be to us the environment [here](../environment.yml).
+For the notebooks that then run the processing, such as the pit filling, they easiest way would be to use the environment [here](../environment.yml).

 ### Rainfall